muygalan/100-days-of-code/log.md

 **Thoughts:** Woke up 5am and started to get busy.
 I honestly haven't been studying code as dilligently as I should.
 The reason being is I'm more concerned with command line, note-taking, and other configurations to make my life easier down the road.
 When the time comes to dive into hardcore studying, I will be better equip to jot down and access information. 👍

+### Day 20: March 15th, 2018

+**Today's Progress**: Added "Filebrowser" to mkdocs >> command line.

+**Thoughts:** Another early morning.
+Couldn't quite get into gear as quickly as I wanted, but glad I did something.
+I really need to devote time on Jekyll SEO since I tested a Twitter tweet using a blog post url and the card didn't generate correctly.

 ---

 ### Day 0: February 30, 2016 (Example 1)